Skip to main content

 The historic concern that TRT causes prostate cancer has been substantially walked back by the data.
 TRT does not appear to increase prostate cancer risk in patients without pre-existing disease.
 We still monitor PSA on therapy and would not start TRT in a man with a recent prostate cancer diagnosis without urology input.

 The data here has been mixed and noisy.
 The most recent large-trial data (TRAVERSE) showed that TRT in men with low testosterone and existing cardiovascular risk was not associated with increased major adverse cardiac events.
-Hematocrit elevation on TRT is a real risk and is part of why we monitor it.
+Hematocrit elevation on TRT is a known risk and is part of why we monitor it.

 Deep-Dive Questions